huggingface/hub-docs/docs/hub/unity-sentis.md

 Please provide the models in the Sentis format for each repository you upload.
 This provides an extra check that they will run in Unity and is also the preferred format for large models.
 You can also include the original ONNX versions of the model files.

 Provide a C# file with a minimal implementation.
-(For example, an image processing model should have code that shows how to prepare the image for the input and construct the image from the output).
-Alternatively, you can link to an external sample code.
-This is so people can download and use the model in Unity easily.
+For example, an image processing model should have code that shows how to prepare the image for the input and construct the image from the output.
+Alternatively, you can link to some external sample code.
+This will make it easy for others to download and use the model in Unity.

 Provide any data files needed to run the model.
 For example, vocabulary files.

-Finally, please provide an ``info.json`` file which just lists the files in your project.
+Finally, please provide an ``info.json`` file, which lists your project's files.
 This helps in counting the downloads.
-Some examples for the contents of ``info.json`` are:
+Some examples of the contents of ``info.json`` are:

 ```
 {